 - the Kosciuszko Wild Horse Heritage Bill 2018 should be abandoned before it is commenced;

 - the 2016 Wild Horse Management Plan should be implemented without further delay as a first step in managing feral horses.

-Only in this way can we start to manage the wide-scale destruction by feral horses of this much loved National Heritage listed park.
+Only in this way can we start to manage the wide-scale destruction by the 6000+ feral horses of this much loved National Heritage listed park.

 NPA will continue campaigning to repeal this irresponsible legislation and protect Kosciuszko National Park’s unique alpine and high-country ecosystems and native wildlife.

 National Parks Association opposes Snowy 2.0 due to scale of impacts on Kosciuszko National Park